iterative/dvc.org/static/docs/commands-reference/add.md

 will not be added to the cache and instead the `dvc commit` command is used when (or if) the file is to be committed to the DVC cache.

-Under the hood a few actions are taken for each file in the target(s):
+Under the hood, a few actions are taken for each file in the target(s):

 1. Calculate the file checksum.
 2. Move the file content to the DVC cache (default location is `.dvc/cache`).